The Border (1982 film): Production notes

 Nicholson joined the project after Robert Blake, who had originally been cast in the lead role, dropped out.
 As soon as Nicholson became involved, the film's budget increased from $4.5 million to $14.5 million, and continued to rise.
 Nicholson and director Tony Richardson had known each other since the 1966 Cannes Film Festival, in which Richardson's film Mademoiselle was in competition.
 Nicholson declined a role in Miloš Forman's Ragtime in order to portray the character of Charlie Smith.

 Two weeks after production began in El Paso, the 1980 actors strike forced a shutdown that lasted 11 weeks.
 As a result, the original cinematographer, Vilmos Zsigmond, was unable to return to the project and was replaced by Ric Waite.

 In his memoir The Long-Distance Runner, Richardson described Nicholson as someone who "liked to be told where to be and what to do, and who could instantly deliver the goods required.
 In terms of stating or playing a scene, Jack didn't want to experiment or to try different ideas, but whatever I asked he would do—and with great authority."

 The film's original ending, in which Nicholson's character bombed the Border Patrol headquarters and was subsequently imprisoned, was deemed too negative by preview audiences.
 A new ending was filmed one year after principal photography, with Zsigmond returning as cinematographer, at an estimated additional cost of $1.5 million.

 The opening earthquake scenes were filmed in Antigua, specifically in La Recoleccion ruins, and Guatemala City.

+The soundtrack contains the Jim Dickinson, John Hiatt, and Ry Cooder song "Across the Borderline" performed by Freddy Fender.

 Reception

 Vincent Canby of The New York Times said the movie "has the sort of predictable outrage and shape of a made-for-television movie.
 It has suspense but little excitement.
 Once the people and the situation have been introduced, there's not a single surprise in the film, nothing of the uncharacteristic sort that differentiates the adequate melodrama from one that is special and memorable.
 Like so many films prompted by real-life social problems, The Border is a movie in which the characters appear to have been created to fit the events.
 Missing is any sense of particularity, as well as the excitement that comes when the members of the audience are allowed to discover some sort of truth for themselves."

-Gene Siskel, in his review for the Chicago Tribune, praised the way Nicholson served the film but criticised the ending.
+Gene Siskel, in his review for the Chicago Tribune, praised the way Nicholson served the film but criticized the ending.

 On Rotten Tomatoes, the film holds a rating of 65% from 26 reviews.
 The site's consensus states: "It makes frustratingly facile work of its thorny premise, but Jack Nicholson's gritty lead performance keeps The Border worth watching."
-Among the positive reviews were Siskel & Ebert, who both gave the film a collective "Yes".
+Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.